Federated Ensemble-Directed Offline Reinforcement Learning: Federated Offline Reinforcement Learning

 \section{Federated Offline Reinforcement Learning}

-In real-world offline RL applications, the data is typically obtained from the operational policies of multiple agents (clients) with different levels of expertise.
-Often, clients prefer to keep their operational data local without sharing it with others.
-A federated offline RL algorithm aims to learn the optimal policy for the underlying RL problem using the available offline data without the clients sharing their data with one another or the server.
-We denote the set of clients as $\mathcal{N}$.
+In real-world offline RL applications, data is typically obtained from the operational policies of multiple agents (clients) with different (unknown) levels of expertise.
+Clients often prefer not to share data. {We aim to learn the optimal policy for the underlying RL problem using only such offline data, without the clients knowing the quality of their data, or sharing it with one another or the server.
+Furthermore, neither the clients nor server have access to the underlying model or the environment.} We denote the set of clients as $\mathcal{N}$.
 Each client $i \in \mathcal{N}$ has the offline dataset $\mathcal{D}_i = \{(s_{j}, a_{j}, r_{j}, s'_{j})^{m_{i}}_{j=1}\}$ generated according to a behavior policy $\pi^{b}_{i}$.
 We assume that the underlying MDP model $P$ and reward function $R(\cdot, \cdot)$ are identical for all the clients, and the statistical differences between the offline datasets $\mathcal{D}_i$ are only due to the difference in behavior policies $\pi^{b}_{i}$ used for collecting the data.

 In a standard federated learning algorithm such as FedAvg, each client performs multiple parameter updates before sending its parameters to the server. {It is known that performing multiple local updates in federated learning can reduce the communication cost significantly without compromising on the optimality of the converged solution \citep{kairouz2021advances, wang2021field}}.
 In federated offline RL, since each client has to perform multiple steps of policy evaluation and policy update using its local offline data $\mathcal{D}_{i}$, it is reasonable to consider a client objective function that is consistent with a standard offline RL algorithm objective.
 We choose the objective function used in the TD3-BC algorithm \citep{fujimoto2021minimalist}, i.e., $U_{\mathcal{D}_i}$ given in Eq.~\eqref{eq:td3_bc1}, as the client objective function.
 Our choice is motivated by the simplicity of the TD3-BC objective function and its empirical success in a variety of environments.
 Similar to the standard federated learning objective given in Eq.~\eqref{eq:fed_objective}, we can now define the federated offline RL objective as